tardate/LittleArduinoProjects/BoldportClub/cordwood/tuner/README.md

 very tight passband frequencies).
 Maybe later, but to start I wanted to try an Arduino-based approach I'd seen in an [Instructables article](http://www.instructables.com/id/Arduino-Guitar-Tuner/?ALLSTEPS) by Nicole Grimwood.

+### Input Preamp and Filter

 I've modified the circuit to take an input from an electret so I can use it with acoustic instruments, and adjusted the OpAmp configuration for simple single-supply operation using a basic LM386 audio amp.

-the electret microphone is biased with a 10kΩ resistor and coupled to the amplifier with 100nF capacitor.
+The electret microphone is biased with a 10kΩ resistor and coupled to the amplifier with 100nF capacitor.

 The LM386 uses a standard 200x gain configuration with a 10µF gain control and 10µF bypass capacitors.